 Option Description Off The Web server is completely disabled.Port 80 is locked.
-HTML Off The HTML version of the Web server is not available.
 On The complete Web server functionality is available.
 JavaScript is used.
 The password is transferred in an encrypted state.
 Any change to the password is also transferred in an encrypted state.